Seascape-Foundation/sds-load-balancer/README.md

    --version, -v	print the version
 ```

-After the configuration file completed you can type only `sslb -b` to start SSLB with verbose mode, that command will log the output from SSLB in console.
+After the configuration file completed you can type only `sdslb -b` to start sdslb with verbose mode, that command will log the output from sdslb in console.
 That will print something like that:

 ```
-sslb -b
+sdslb -b
-2015/10/25 22:58:33 Start SSLB (Server)
+2015/10/25 22:58:33 Start sdslb (Server)
 2015/10/25 22:58:33 Create worker pool with [1000]
 2015/10/25 22:58:33 Prepare to run server ...
 2015/10/25 22:58:33 Setup and check configuration